candy-lang/candy/language.md

 Source code is stored in plain text files with a `.candy` file extension.

-Line [comments](#comments) start with `#` and end at the end of the line:
+[Comments](#comments) start with `#` and end at the end of the line:

 ```candy
 # This is a comment.
 ```

 Naming rules are similar to other programming languages.
-Identifiers start with a lowecase letter and may contain letters or digits.
+Identifiers start with a lowercase letter and may contain letters or digits.
 Case is sensitive.

 ```candy